 The launch of Wi-Fi 6 has brought high-speed transmission technologies to the next level.
-When transmitting data via Wi-Fi 6 (802.11ax), the demand for Received Signal Strength Indicator (RSSI) strength is higher than Wi-Fi 5 (802.11ac).
+When transmitting data via Wi-Fi 6 (802.11ax), the Received Signal Strength Indicator (RSSI) value required is higher than that of Wi-Fi 5 (802.11ac).
 This is true when in 2×2 antenna spatial streams and 160MHz Bandwidth, and the data rate can reach up to 2402 Mbps.
 However, in the existing Wi-Fi 5 (802.11ac) test environments, the data rate can only reach up to 1.9 Gbps, which is lower than the maximum throughput rate of Wi-Fi 6 (802.11ax).

 As Wi-Fi technologies evolve from 802.11ac to 802.11ax, test environments need to be upgraded to host testings for ultra-high-speed transmissions, and we can achieve this by modifying the hardware designs.
 That is, increasing the ability of spatial streaming by adding more antennae.
 Adding various types of antennae can also boost higher transmission intensity.

 The following figure shows the data rate displayed by the Windows internal network card.
 As you can see, there is an increment in data rate, from 1.9 Gbps to 2.4 Gbps, reaching the maximum data rate of Wi-Fi 6.

 In fact, modifying hardware not only enables transmission speed to maintain at the maximum data rate, the transmission value is also significantly improved.
 Judging from the transmission value of this model (a golden sample of PC), the transmission value of different Wi-Fi 6 (802.11ax) models has increased after the improvement of the test environment.
 The transmission value of the 11ax (5GHz) HE160 mode has increased by 24%.